Chemical waste

 Chemical waste is any excess, unused, or unwanted chemical.
+Globally, there are about 350,000 officially registered chemicals.
+Of those, about 7,000 are designed to have biological activity: roughly 4,000 pesticides and 3,000 pharmaceuticals.
+Around 300,000 industrial chemicals are not designed for a biological activity, but may still have biological effects.

 Chemical waste may be classified as hazardous waste, non-hazardous waste, universal waste, or household hazardous waste, each of which is regulated separately by national governments and the United Nations.
 Hazardous waste is material that displays one or more of the following four characteristics: ignitability, corrosivity, reactivity, and toxicity.
 This information, along with chemical disposal requirements, is typically available on a chemical's Safety Data Sheet (SDS).
 Radioactive and biohazardous wastes require additional or different methods of handling and disposal, and are often regulated differently than standard hazardous wastes.

 Laboratory chemical waste in the US

 The U.S. Environmental Protection Agency (EPA) prohibits disposing of certain materials down drains.
 Therefore, when hazardous chemical waste is generated in a laboratory setting, it is usually stored on-site in appropriate waste containers, such as triple-rinsed chemical storage containers or carboys, where it is later collected and disposed of in order to meet safety, health, and legislative requirements.
 Many universities' Environment, Health, and Safety (EHS) divisions/departments serve this collection and oversight role.

 Organic solvents and other organic waste is typically incinerated.
 Some chemical wastes are recycled, such as waste elemental mercury.